 Generally a baby shower invitation will come from the hosts and not the parents.
 Here are some simple ways to guide the guests to the registry:

-If you’d like to help celebrate our niece’s arrival with a gift, the new parents have created a registry with Amazon and Modern Nursery.
-You can view these registries online.
+If you’d like to help celebrate our niece’s arrival with a gift, the new parents have created a baby registry with Babylist.
+If you’d like to see a list of ideas, you can view the registry online.

 We’d be so grateful if you could join us to celebrate Anna’s baby!
 Here’s a few things to know: